Some Cape Insects

 Among its medicinal uses it's been used to treat warts.
 However I have not found other positive reciprocity reports, yet - apart from further diversifying the sexual kinks of humans.
 Anything to perpetuate the species, I guess.

-However, anyone who conceives while blissed out on Spanish Fly made from Cantharadin may have complications.
+However, anyone who conceives while blissed out on Spanish Fly made from Cantharadin may develop complications.
 The toxin weakens human tissue.
 Just what the pregnant don't need.

 Wooly Bee Fly